 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

-Our internal body clocks play a major role in determining when we feel sleepy and when we feel awake.
-Individuals who keep a regular sleep-wake schedules tend to awaken at about the same time every day.
-In fact some individuals, this is so routine that they do not need an alarm clock to awaken in the morning.
+Our internal body clocks play a major role in determining when we feel sleepy and when we are awake.
+Individuals who keep a regular sleep-wake schedule tend to awaken at about the same time every day.
+In fact for some people, this is so routine that they do not need an alarm clock to awaken in the morning.

 Problems with the circadian rhythm arise when the internal rhythms become of out synch with the surrounding environment.
 This occurs in the setting of rotating shift work or rapid travel through time zones (jet lag).
 In addition, some individuals are programmed to go to bed early and wake up early ("morning larks") while others tend to stay awake until late into the night and like to sleep late into the day ("night owls").
-These individuals may experience problems when work or school requires them to be awake at a time when they would rather be sleeping.
+Morning larks and night owls may experience problems when work or school requires them to be awake at a time when they would rather be sleeping.

-As most individuals tend to have an internal rhythm that is slightly longer than the 24 hour day, it's actually easier to delay your internal clock as opposed to advance it.
-Delaying your internal clock can be accomplished by making changes such as excising in the evening, eating meals in the late evening, and getting bright light exposure in the late evening (sun light is usually best).
+As most individuals normally have an internal rhythm that is slightly longer than the 24 hour day, it's easier to delay the biological clock as opposed to advance it.
+This can be accomplished by making changes such as excising in the evening, eating meals late in the evening, and getting bright light exposure in the late evening (sun light is usually best).
 Avoiding light exposure early in the morning will also help.
 As noted above, it may take several days before your brain and body adjust to a new schedule and it is best done gradually and not all at once.

-In some cases, the appropriate use of melatonin or related medications may be useful, though this should only be done under the care of a physician with knowledge in this area The use of stimulants to help you delay your sleep schedule is complicated by side effects from the stimulants, and by the fact that they don?t significantly alter the underlying circadian clock.
-Their use as aids to delay your clock is generally not recommended.
+In some cases, the appropriate use of melatonin or related medications may be useful, though this should only be done under the care of a physician with knowledge in this area.
+The use of stimulants to help you delay your sleep schedule is complicated by side effects from the stimulants, and by the fact that they don't significantly alter the underlying circadian clock.
+The use of stimulants to delay the internal clock is generally not recommended.

 Like delaying your internal clock, advancing your circadian rhythms (going to bed earlier and waking up earlier) can be achieved by behavioral modifications.
 Getting early morning light exposure, avoiding light exposure late in the day, eating meals earlier and avoiding late day exercise all can help with advancing the body's clock.
 This tends to be more difficult to do than delaying your clock, so patience and persistence may be needed.